 He and everyone else at the gathering raved about these Duncan Hines lemon bars.
 And then my neighbor raved after we dropped off a plate to her home later that day.

-These easy Duncan Hines lemon bars with cake mix are sure to become your new favorite lemon dessert!
+These Duncan Hines lemon bars with cake mix are sure to become your new favorite lemon dessert!

 - 1 box lemon cake mix (preferably Duncan Hines Moist Deluxe)